knoll-alex/alexknoll.github.io/index.md

 ### 3. Internal Onboarding Document

 Joining the LORIS team was a bit overwhelming due to the volume of information I needed to learn so quickly!
 They have a thorough onboarding guide for most people that join the team—most of them being developers or other technical roles.
-However, my non-technical background required something less... technica.
+However, my non-technical background required something less... technical.
 So, I decided to compile existing resources into one helpful document for new non-technical members that join LORIS in the future.
 It's called the LORIS Brief.

 Find the LORIS Brief [here](https://docs.google.com/document/d/1MUDxILP5uU95wsycSWtLqTE4c5pI2oxXbE5Aoshgs-w/edit?usp=sharing)